bayes-diarra/code_smell_extractor_ci/README.md

 - Windows : `java -jar .\extractor.jar -w -pmd|-tsd your_data_file_path`
 - Linux : `java -jar ./extractor.jar -l -pmd|-tsd your_data_file_path`
 - `-pmd` : to run PMD analysis
-- `-tsd` : to run tsDetect analysis
+- `-tsd` : to run tsDetector analysis
+  - Note : If you run tsdetector the `extractor-ci.jar` and `TestSmellDetector-ci.jar` file shoud be in the same directory
 ## Enjoy it!